CamiloGato/CV-Data-Structures/Arrays/readme.md

 ![Untitled](Simple%20Data%20Types%208c1f86fc993a48279afb1eef28866357/Untitled%202.png)

-In this case, the worst case scenario is that there is no contiguous memory available, and the entire resulting array needs to be moved, which would be O(N).
+In this case, the worst-case scenario is that there is no contiguous memory available, and the entire resulting array needs to be moved, which would be O(N).

-In addition, even with contiguous available memory (at the beginning or at the end of the array), in the worst case N/2 elements will have to be moved either one position to the right or to the left, that is, this scenario is also O(N ).
+In addition, even with contiguous available memory (at the beginning or the end of the array), in the worst case N/2 elements will have to be moved either one position to the right or the left, that is, this scenario is also O(N ).

 ## Erased

-Two cases have to be analysed:
+Two cases have to be analyzed:

 - If the index i of the element is known.
 - If it is not known

-**In the first case** you have to move the elements to the right of i one position to the left, or the elements to the left of i one position to the right (whichever is more efficient).
+**In the first case,** you have to move the elements to the right of I one position to the left, or the elements to the left of I one position to the right (whichever is more efficient).

 In this case $f(N) = \dfrac{N}{2} + 1 \longrightarrow O(N)$

-**In the second case** it is necessary, before the previous operation, to search for the first occurrence of the element (find i).
+**In the second case,** it is necessary, before the previous operation, to search for the first occurrence of the element (find i).
 This, as we have already seen, can be done in O(N)

 In this case $f(N) = N(2) + 1 + \dfrac{N}{2}+1 \longrightarrow O(N)$